Brandi McCain: College career

-USA Basketball
+International career

 McCain played on the team presenting the US at the 1999 World University Games held in Palma de Mallorca, Spain.
 The team had a 4–2 record and earned the silver medal.
 McCain averaged 6.0 points per game.

 Professional career

-The Cleveland Rockers picked McCain in the second round (twenty-fourth pick overall) in the 2002 WNBA Draft, and she played a single season for the Rockers in 2002.
+The Cleveland Rockers picked McCain in the second round (twenty-fourth pick overall) in the 2002 WNBA draft, and she played a single season for the Rockers in 2002.
 She played mostly in a reserve role, appearing in thirty-one games and starting two of them.